rcheng15jhu/plenum/docs/SRS.md

 can coordinate events more efficiently.

-* As someone who frequently has to schedule multiple distinct events with other people, I need to be able to log in and log out of this application to securly store information related to my availability.
+* As someone who frequently has to schedule multiple distinct events with other people, I need to be able to log in and log out of this application to securely store information related to my availability.

 * As someone who frequently has to schedule multiple distinct events with other people,